 If you decide to proceed with genetic testing, your results will be used for your genetic counseling assessment, where SCCA specialists will recommend future cancer screenings, health management plans, and cancer prevention options for you.
 For example, if a woman tests positive for a disease-causing mutation in the BRCA1 or BRCA2 gene, we may recommend that she get frequent cancer screenings to detect cancer early, or we may present her with options, like prophylactic surgery, to reduce her risk of cancer.

-A genetic counselor will help you understand what you may be facing once you receive your test results and your team’s recommendations.
+A medical geneticist or genetic counselor will help you understand what you may be facing once you receive your test results and your team’s recommendations.